 MapMyWalk/Seattle and MapMyWalk/Washington State from MapMyWalk, a mobile app for iOS and Android, provides popular walking tours along routes and trails in cities and locations across the globe.
 Download the app and search for a route in your location.

-You might also like the following architectural tours:
+You might also like the following Seattle trail maps:

 Visitors and residents alike will find something useful in these Seattle walking tours, maps, and itineraries.
 Walking is a great way to explore the city whether it’s your first visit, you recently moved here, or have lived in Seattle your entire life.
 There’s a lot to see, so get walking around Seattle today.